|

 Yep, He can certainly check.
 I don't think it will be a big issue if you still carry a valid licence. ie - not suspended/disqualified.

-Just hope that it slipped his mind that you told him you have a clean licence.
 I've got a seriously bad record and I need to drive for my job.
 My boss has checked my driving record, although no impressed (no one would be) he doesn't really care not can do much provided I still have a valid licence.
-I wouldnt worry. |

-13-05-2008, 04:37 PM | #3 | ||
+Old 13-05-2008, 04:37 PM #3

 FF.Com.Au Hardcore